-This paper introduces S-spline surfaces - a surface representation that supports an exact refinement algorithm that does not generate any additional control points.
-Thus, for example, Figure 1.a shows the final control point topology after exact local refinement with our new algorithm.
+S-splines support an exact refinement algorithm that does not generate any additional control points.
+Thus, for example, Fig. 1.a shows the final control point topology after exact local refinement with our new algorithm.
 We prove that the refinement algorithm preserves linear independence of blending functions.
 Thus, S-spline surfaces provide minimal degrees of freedoms during adaptive local refinement.

 Section 2 introduces the basic concepts of S-splines in the context of curves.
 S-spline surfaces are presented in Section 3.
-Local refinement of S-spline surfaces is discussed in Section 4, and Section 5 proves conditions under which linear independence is preserved.
-An IGA example is presented in Section 6, and Section 7 offers concluding remarks.
+Local refinement of S-spline surfaces is discussed in Section 4, and Section 5 proves conditions under which linear independence of the blending functions is preserved.
+IGA examples are presented in Section 6, and Section 7 offers concluding remarks.